-6 HAMFI is HUD Area Median Family Income.
+&lt;sup>7 HAMFI is HUD Area Median Family Income.
 This is the median family income calculated by HUD for each jurisdiction, it is used to determine Fair Market Rents (FMRs) and income limits for HUD programs.

 Western North Carolina Homeless Coalition